orbeon/orbeon-forms-doc/form-runner/feature/tiff-production.md

 ### Using buttons

-TIFF files can be accessed directly from the Form Runner Summary page and Detail Page using the `tiff` button.
+TIFF files can be accessed directly from the Form Runner Summary page and Detail page using the `tiff` button.

-Example for the Detail Page:
+Example for the Detail page:

 ```xml
 <property as="xs:string" name="oxf.fr.detail.buttons.acme.order">